 “We spent a lot of time on the text – we even had table readings of the text without the music and working out the images and the multiple levels of the language – I think the poetry is fantastic, and well beyond what we find in most opera librettos.
 And the opera is a dramatic piece – not a Christian sermon.
 I think the opera really does hold up and it does speak to today in the way it presents a feminist point of view about how shocking and shallow men can be, and the disastrous effect their behavior can have.
 People still dismiss male chauvinist piggery as ‘locker room banter’ but it is truly appalling and horrific.”

 When he is in Boston Angus commutes between the company offices, the rehearsal space in the Boston Center for the Arts, and the performance venue on a bicycle, even when there is a foot and a half of snow on the ground.
-In England he lives in Devonshire, with commuting distance of London and Glyndebourne.
-His daughter is now 20 and now in her second year of medical school; his much younger son still lives at home, except when he travels with his father.
+In England he lives in Sussex, within commuting distance of London and Glyndebourne.
+His daughter is now 20 and now in her second year of medical school; his much younger son, now 3, lives at home with Angus and his wife, the opera singer Lee Bisset – except, of course, when he travels with his father.
 Angus clearly loves working, but he also clearly loves being comfortably at home with the cliffs and the ocean.
 “We are right on the coast and from the upstairs windows we can gaze at the sea.”

 RICHARD DYER is a distinguished writer and lecturer.
 He wrote about music for The Boston Globe for more than 30 years, serving as chief music critic for most of that time.
 He has twice won the Deems Taylor/ASCAP Award for Distinguished Music Criticism.